maikherbig/PyBox/README.md

 * backend.py
 You can modify these files entirely to your need.
 Examples below:

-# As simple as it gets
+# Example 1: As simple as it gets
 Let's just write a script to draw a parabola
 ```
 import numpy as np